mystere1337/libjson/README.md

-:warning: The project is still in development and may contain memory leaks or critical bugs.
-Please report your issues in the [dedicated section](https://github.com/mystere1337/libjson/issues)
+If you have any issues using the library, please report your issues in the [dedicated section](https://github.com/mystere1337/libjson/issues)

 # libjson